-Arthur Brooke launches in the UK tea market under the name of ‘Pre-Gest-Tea’ – suggesting that the tea could be drunk before food was digested.
-Grocers abbreviate it to PG, and the company adds ‘tips’ to highlight the fact that PG tips uses the top two leaves and bud of each plant to make its tea.
+Arthur Brooke launched in the UK under the name ‘Pre-Gest-Tea’, which grocers abbreviated to PG.
+Mr Brooke then added ‘tips’ to highlight the fact that PG tips only uses the top two leaves and bud of each plant.

 1950s Our television debut

 In 1956, we broadcast our first TV ad.
 It was in glorious black-and-white, obviously!

 In a move that stunned the nation, PG tips introduced our first tea bag.
 Fortunately, they were a hit and, before long, bags outsold loose-leaf tea.

 1980s The mug relolutionBy the 1980s, 50% of tea lovers were making tea in a mug, rather than using a pot.
 We always try to respond to what our fans love, which is why we came up with a stringed tea bag just for mugs!

 The makers of PG tips tea launched the revolutionary pyramid® bag.
 With more room inside, it acts like a miniature teapot, giving the leaves more room to move.

 In 2004, PG tips Decaf hit the shelves, our first caffeine-free* variety.

 2005 was PG tips’ 75th birthday!
 Such a special occasion called for an extra-special brew.
 And, boy, did we serve one up: a hand-crafted diamond tea bag worth £7,000.
 Talk about rich tea!